This post may contain affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase.

 I think the biggest mistake you can make with your Instagram is just posting when you feel like it.
 Why is this bad?
 Because people tend to think they’ve posted more than they really have.
 So even though you think the last time you posted was two days ago, it really was 2 weeks ago.

-I like to use squarelovin.com to look at optimization times, also refered to as the best times to post.
+I like to use squarelovin.com to look at optimization times, also referred to as the best times to post.
 Here’s a screenshot of what my optimization chart currently looks like.

 I check up on these stats every few weeks to see what’s changed and then just focus solely on when the best times for me to post are because I’d rather post when my audience is more likely to be highly engaged with my content and guess what — you should want that too!